Green home renovation practices

-Airflow and heat and cooling leaks
+Airflow, heat and cooling leaks

 - Floorboard gaps (from below)

-- Gaps between floor boards and wall covering (behind architrave)
+- Gaps between floorboards and wall covering (behind architrave)

 - Gaps around windows (behind window surrounds)

-- Gaps around light fittings in ceiling
+- Gaps around light fittings in the ceiling

 - Filling of gaps under roof tiles

 This can be done by our suppliers who have specialised equipment to make the process more cost effective.

 Mechanical ventilation – the ultimate fresh air option for your green home

 Homeowners feel the difference with planned and green fresh air flows.
 Mechanical ventilation ensures you and your family breathe fresh air with every breath, helping you feel better in your day-to-day life.